mahbubartisan/mahbubartisan/README.md

 - 🔭 I’m currently working on a modern ecommerce site
-- 🌱 I’m currently learning REACT
+- 🌱 I’m currently learning ReactJS
 - 👯 I’m looking to collaborate on your project
 - 💬 Ask me about Web Development
 - 📫 How to reach me: almahbub25@gmail.com